-This specialised examination proceedings that considers prior art grounds only has been cancelled because it is not extensively used.
+This specialised examination proceedings that considers prior art grounds only has been cancelled because it was not exclusively used.
 This means that for standard patents, ordinary examination is the only examination proceedings now available.
 This is consistent with the approach of most other patent offices.
-Modified examination can proceed if requested prior to 15 April 2013.